uvarc/rc-learning/content/courses/fortran_introduction/formatted_io.md

 ```
 RaF.w
 ```
 where `R` is a repeat count, `a` is the descriptor, `F` is the total field width _including_ space for `+-`, and if requested `+-e` and exponent, and `w` is the number of digits to the right of the decimal point.
-If you are willing to let the compiler calculate the number of characters to use, then `Ra.w` alone works.
+If you are willing to let the compiler calculate the number of characters to use, then `Ra0.w` alone works.
 For floating-point numbers, `Ra.0` will print the integer part.

 Strings take only `RaF` and do not usually require the `F` since the length will be known to the compiler.